No Sweat Vegan

 I’m not sure if you’ll find dried fenugreek at your regular grocery store, but you can definitely find it at Asian markets, specialty spice shops, or you can order *fenugreek online.
 You want to make sure you get Dried Fenugreek Leaves, not the ground fenugreek powder or seeds, as the flavor is totally different.
 If you've never used fenugreek before, I definitely suggest you give it a try!
 It's such a wonderful and unique flavor; you'll find yourself sprinkling it into all sorts of dishes.

-ingredients for vegan palak paneer
+Ingredients for vegan palak paneer.

 What you need to make Vegan Palak Paneer